Indyandie/learning-rust/easiest-rust/docs/14-generics.md

 }
 ```

-## Concrete vs. Generic Type
+## Concrete vs. Generic

 ### Concrete Type

-Without the angled bracket defintion Rust will inteprate the type as _concrete type_, a single type.
+Without the angled bracket defintion **Rust** will interpret the the type as a _concrete type_.
+The function will only accept the specified type.
+In the example below ONLY the `ExType` type, given it exist.

 ```rust
 fn con_type (num: ExType) -> ExType {